Needles Hall, second floor, room 2201

 - Supplementary information form

 - Number of references: 3

 normally from academic sources.

 - Graduate Academic Integrity Module (Graduate AIM)

 - Students must complete 4 one-term (0.50 unit) graduate courses, satisfying a breadth requirement and Water core course requirement.
 Candidates for the MMath (thesis) degree must maintain a grade point average of at least 70% in their coursework.
-Besides the breadth and Water requirements, there are no other constraints on course selection.

 - AMATH 740 Numerical Analysis

 - AMATH 741 Numerical Solution of Partial Differential Equations